Dentalium/Trail-of-AgRenSeq/README.md

 	print(accession, "excluded")
 ```

-#### 3.6.1.3 The code did not consider the issue of omitting the tailing 0s in the k-mer matrix:
+#### 3.6.1.3 The code did not consider omitted tailing 0s in the k-mer matrix:

 Add code for adding 0s to last digits.